djeada/Simple-Web-Server/README.md

 * The web server can also store the state of the client, such as the cookies that the client sends to the server.

 <h1>What is a port?</h1>
-Web server uses ports to listen for incoming requests.
+Web servers use ports to listen for incoming requests.
 The port number is a number that the server uses to identify itself.

 <h1>Requirements</h1>